robmclarty/storium/README.md

 - `destroy()`
 - `destroy_all()`

-Other helper functions and properties are also available in each store:
+...as well as other helper functions and properties:

 - `knex`
 - `name`